Revisiting PBH accretion, evaporation and their cosmological consequences: Constraints on Evaporating PBHs as Dark Matter

 \subsection{Observational Constraints}

 The constraints on $f_{\text{PBH}}$ arise from a wide range of observational channels~\cite{Oncins:2022ydg,Carr:2016drx,Green:2020jor,Carr:2020xqk, Thoss:2024hsr}, which are sensitive to the PBH's \textit{present-day} mass.
+The key constraints include: \begin{itemize} \item \textbf{Evaporation Signatures:} PBHs with masses above $10^{13}\,\mathrm{g}$ are constrained by CMB observations, since their evaporation during the recombination epoch would inject high-energy charged particles, thereby suppressing the CMB temperature anisotropies~\cite{Acharya:2020jbv}.
+For PBHs evaporating at later times in the low-redshift universe, even stronger limits arise from measurements of the extragalactic photon background (EGB)~\cite{Carr:2009jm} and from observations of the electron--positron spectra by Voyager~\cite{Boudaud:2018hqb}.
+These bounds probe PBH masses up to $ \sim 10^{17}\,\mathrm{g} $~\cite{Carr:2016hva, Korwar:2023kpy, Huang:2024xap}.

-The key constraints include: \begin{itemize} \item \textbf{Evaporation Signatures:} Observations of the extragalactic gamma-ray (EGRB) and X-ray backgrounds, as well as cosmic-ray fluxes, place the strongest limits on PBHs with present-day masses in the range $\sim 10^{14} - 10^{17} \text{g}$, which would be evaporating today~\cite{Carr:2016hva, Korwar:2023kpy, Huang:2024xap}. \item \textbf{Gravitational Lensing:} Microlensing surveys (like OGLE, EROS, and HSC) constrain the abundance of PBHs in the approximate range $10^{-10} M_{\odot}$--$10 M_{\odot}$~\cite{Niikura:2019kqi, Niikura:2017zjd, Green:2016xgy}. \item \textbf{Gravitational Waves:} The merger rates of stellar-mass BHs detected by LIGO/ Virgo/ KAGRA place upper limits on the abundance of PBHs in that mass window~\cite{Nitz:2021vqh, Kavanagh:2018ggo, Vaskonen:2019jpv}. \end{itemize} Since our model shows a noticable shift in initial mass $M_{\text{in}}$ depending on its spin $a_*$, each of these constraints will be modified, leading to a noticeable change in the viable parameter space for PBH DM.
+\item \textbf{Gravitational Lensing:} Microlensing surveys (like OGLE, Kepler, EROS, and HSC) constrain the abundance of PBHs in the approximate range $10^{-10} M_{\odot}$--$10^{3} M_{\odot}$~\cite{Niikura:2019kqi, Niikura:2017zjd, Green:2016xgy}. \item \textbf{Gravitational Waves:} The merger rates of stellar-mass BHs detected by LIGO/ Virgo/ KAGRA place upper limits on the abundance of PBHs in that mass window~\cite{Andres-Carcasona:2024wqk, Nitz:2021vqh, Kavanagh:2018ggo, Vaskonen:2019jpv}. \end{itemize} Since our model shows a noticable shift in initial mass $M_{\text{in}}$ depending on its spin $a_*$, each of these constraints will be modified, leading to a noticeable change in the viable parameter space for PBH DM.
 We now present the final and most important result of our work in Fig.~\ref{fig:fPBH_vs_mi}.
 This plot shows the complete parameter space for the PBH as DM fraction $f_{\text{PBH}}$ as a function of the initial PBH mass $M_{\text{in}}$.
 The shaded regions are the observational constraints which are all fundamentally constraints on the present-day mass.

+To prevent any ambiguity regarding the parameters shown in Fig.~\ref{fig:fPBH_vs_mi}, we explicitly clarify the definitions of the axes.
+The y-axis displays the present-day dark matter fraction, $f_{\rm PBH}$.
+Because the comoving number density of PBHs is conserved during the rapid early accretion phase, the total PBH energy density is naturally amplified by the mass ratio $M_{\rm acc}/M_{\rm in}$.
+Therefore, $f_{\rm PBH}$ represents the final, post-accretion abundance.
+This observable late-time abundance is plotted against the pre-accretion formation mass $M_{\rm in}$ on the x-axis.
+This mixed representation intentionally bridges the two epochs, providing a direct translation from late-time phenomenological constraints back to the initial parameter space required by early-universe formation models.